Sunrise (Norah Jones song)

 "Sunrise" is the lead single of American singer-songwriter Norah Jones' second studio album, Feels like Home (2004).
-Released on January 12, 2004, the folk ballad reached number four in Canada and number 30 in the United Kingdom.
+Released on January 12, 2004, the folk ballad reached number one in Croatia, number four in Canada, and number 13 in Italy.
 Despite failing to chart on the US Billboard Hot 100, the single was certified gold by the Recording Industry Association of America (RIAA) for sales of 500,000 copies.
 The song won Best Female Pop Vocal Performance at the 47th Annual Grammy Awards in 2005.

 Credits and personnel

-Credits are taken from the Feels Like Home booklet.
+Credits are taken from the Feels Like Home album booklet.